Feeling close to giving up & sleep training your baby?

 5. Remind yourself why you are parenting in this way.
 What messages do you want to send your baby?
 What are your long term hopes?
 How would sleep training fit with this?
 How would you feel if you sleep trained tomorrow, but in 6 months time your baby was sleeping no differently than if you hadn’t sleep trained at all?
 One of the downsides of sleep training is that results are not long lasting.
 Even pro sleeping training research admits there are no permanent positive effects!

 6. There are ways in which you can help your child to get more sleep gently.
 These mostly involve looking at their sleeping environment, their daytime routine, their bedtime routine, their diet and any potential physical issues.
-I offer bespoke support through email, Skype and phone for those who need a little more.
+I run regular baby and todlder sleep (without tears!) webinars – details HERE.
+I also offer limited bespoke support via email for those who need a little more support.
 If you really MUST do something now, you don’t have to resort to CIO, controlled crying, pick up put down or gradual retreat!

 Or watch my videos on YouTube